How Electric Scooter Regulation Discriminate Against Heavy Riders

 Discrimination Against Heavier Riders

-The most glaring issue with power output restrictions is their inherent bias against heavier riders.
-A 110-pound (50 kg) rider will have a vastly better experience on a 250W scooter compared to someone weighing 220 pounds (100 kg).
-The latter may find the scooter sluggish, unreliable, or even unusable.
+The biggest issue with power output restrictions are how they disproportionally effect heavier riders negatively.
+It is common sense that a 110-pound (50 kg) rider will have a vastly better experience on a 250W scooter compared to someone weighing 220 pounds (100 kg).
+The latter may find the scooter sluggish, unreliable, or even unusable for certain tasks.

 This bias extends beyond personal preferences.
 Studies, such as this one from the NIH, show that men, on average, weigh 15.7% more than women and are 7.4% taller.
 These regulations indirectly exclude a significant portion of the population, especially men and larger individuals, from participating in the micro mobility movement on the same level.

 Additionally, these limits reduce the practicality of scooters for daily tasks.
-Carrying groceries or a just a slightly well-packed backpack can significantly degrade performance, making scooters less viable for everyday use.
-Such barriers contradict the shared goal of reducing reliance on fossil-fueled vehicles and promoting sustainable transportation.
+Carrying groceries or a slightly well-packed backpack can significantly degrade performance, making scooters less viable for such uses.
+These regulations directly contradict the shared goal of reducing reliance on fossil-fueled vehicles and promoting sustainable transportation.

 Industry Pushback and Global Perspectives

 The electric scooter industry, along with enthusiasts and experts, has consistently opposed power output limits.
 Safety measures are widely supported, but capping power at 250W is seen as a counterproductive solution.
-I myself live in a country where these laws are already on the books, and I have been lobbying for them not to use these measures since 2018 with the Swedish government.
+I myself live in a country where these laws are already on the books, and I have been lobbying for them not to use these measures since 2018.
 In vain, I must add.

-In New Zealand, the Ministry of Transportation recently received a letter from Jen Hobbs of FreedPEV, co-signed by two other electric ride companies, highlighting how these regulations are discriminatory based on riders weight.
+In New Zealand, the Ministry of Transportation recently received a letter from Jen Hobbs of FreedPEV, co-signed by two other electric ride companies.
+In this letter they highlight how these regulations are discriminatory based on riders weight.
 New Zealand has a slightly higher power output regulation of 300W.
 Not that it makes much difference when most scooters have a nominal power of 350W or above.
 Similar concerns echo across Europe, where many countries already enforce the even stricter 250W limits.
 However, a shift there may be on the horizon.

 What Does the Data Say?